How to use I2C in Arduino: Communication between two Arduino Boards

 Arduino I2C Tutorial: Communication between two Arduino Boards

-What is I2C Communication Protocol?
+What is the I2C Communication Protocol?

 I2C Communication Working

-The complete communication takes place through these two wires namely, Serial Clock (SCL) and Serial Data (SDA).
+The complete communication takes place through these two wires, namely, Serial Clock (SCL) and Serial Data (SDA).

 Serial Clock (SCL): Shares the clock signal generated by the master with the slave